danczw/machine-learning-beginners-repo/README.md

 # Repository-for-ML-Beginners
-Introductory repository showcasing basic ML algorithms.
+_Introductory repository showcasing basic ML algorithms._

-Introducing various machine learning algorithms on a basic level using Python.
+This repository introduce various machine learning algorithms on a basic level.
+Programmed in Python, a Jupyter Notebook each.

  <table>
   <tr>